 We provide only comprehensive college advising, not hourly or for certain pieces of admissions.
-After 15 years in business, we firmly believe that overseeing the entire process best serves our families and produces the most favorable results.
-Our fee is typically broken into 4 payments of $1750 over the course of your time with us.
+After 17 years in business, we firmly believe that overseeing the entire process best serves our families and produces the most favorable results.
+Our fee is $7500 and typically broken into 3 payments of $2500 over the course of your time with us.
 Unlike many counseling firms, we do not limit the number of hours or applications a student can complete for this price.
-On average, we spend approximately 50 hours on each student, from enrollment to college decision.
-If we have space available, a small number of Senior Crunch Packages may be offered each year, priced at $3,750 for 15 hours of time and beginning after May 1 of junior year.
+On average, we spend 40-50 hours on each student, from enrollment to college decision.
+If we have space available, a small number of Senior Crunch Packages may be offered each year, priced at $3,750 for 15 hours of time (beginning after June 1 of junior year).